toptal/granite/docs/index.md

 ### Subject

-Subject definition does three things: defines `references_one` association, aliases its methods to common names (`subject` and `subject_id`) and modifies action initializer, providing ability to pass subject as the first argument and restricting subject-less action initialization.
+Subject definition does three things: defines `references_one` association, aliases its methods to common names (`subject` and `subject_id`), and modifies action initializer, providing ability to pass subject as the first argument and restricting subject-less action initialization.

 ```ruby